zsb8/Python_postcodeToTimezone/README.md

+**To reassure you, these codes are just similar to the projects I have done before, not the same one.
+I just want to show my experience and easy to summarize, it do not contain any Privacy and Confidential Information.**

 # postcode_timezone
 Find the time zone through Post Code.
 # 1. How to install this private package through original code from Github?